randy3k/remote-atom/README.md

 # ratom

-It is the rmate for Atom, only forward part is done, working on the backward part.
+It is the rmate for Atom.

+### TODO
+- custom port
+- ability to turn on/off the tcp server
+- bug testing